Based on my years of experience and after extensive research and interviews with leading experts these pillows are:

 - Back sleepers will be better served by thinner, low-lift pillows.
 These ones will fill the space between themselves and the mattress, thereby keeping their heads as high as is needed to achieve a neutral position.

 - For stomach sleepers, low-lift, thinner pillows are also ideal.
 The stomach sleeping position is very difficult to work with.
 You will definitely not want a thick pillow as it will cause your back to be overly bent causing unwated lower back pain.

 Pillows go beyond what we see and use to keep our heads in proper sleeping position.
 There are actually a wide array of pillow types, with the most popular being:

-- Body pillows: Body pillows are oversized pillows that are ideally designed to provide cushioning to the entire expanse of the body.
+- Body pillows: Body pillows are oversized pillows that are for a specific cause; ideally designed to provide cushioning to the entire expanse of the body.

 - Memory foams: Memory foams are polyurethane mixed with certain chemicals.
 They have increased viscosity and density, meaning they can easily conform to the shape of your neck and head as soon as you put them on the foams.

 - Contour pillows: Contour pillows were made for people who sleep on their sides.
 The middle of the pillow is downward sloping, thereby providing support to the neck and spine.

 - Down pillows: A down pillow is probably the softest type of pillow available.
 Filled with stuff like feathers, they provide optimum comfort.

 - Buckwheat pillows: Buckwheat pillows are also very comfortable.
 Made from Buckwheat (the material that is used to protect kernels), the pillows are effective, albeit very rare.